Professional in Human Resources (PHR 2024 ECO)

 Information Sources

-Free PHR practice test: Get to know what the PHR Test will be like by practicing with these sample questions:
+Get a feel for the PHR exam format by practicing with these sample questions:

 Question 1 of 5

-As an HR professional, how should you approach the creation of a new company policy?
+As an HR professional, how should you approach the creation of a new company policy after several managers have handled a similar situation inconsistently?

 2. Involve all employees in the organization in drafting the policy.